FirelyTeam/firely-docs-firely-server/setting_up_firely_server/configuration/appsettings.rst

 -----------------------------------

 Upon importing, Firely Server converts all references expressed as absolute URIs with the root corresponding to the server URL.
-For example, ``"reference": "https://someHost/fhir/Patient/someId"`` will be stored as ``"reference": "Patient/someId"`` .
+For example, ``"reference": "https://someHost/fhir/Patient/someId"`` will be stored in the database as ``"reference": "Patient/someId"``.
-Similarly,  upon exporting, the references stored as relative URIs will be converted back to an absolute URI by adding the root server location to the relative URI.
+When sending a GET request to the REST API, the references stored as relative URIs will be converted back to an absolute URI by adding the root server location to the relative URI.
+For example, a reference stored in the database as ``"reference": "Patient/someId"`` on Firely Server hosted at ``http://localhost:8080`` will return in a REST API response as ``"reference": "http://localhost:8080/Patient/someId"``.

 In addition, any element of type ``url`` or ``uri`` can also be converted upon import or export, as long as the FHIR path corresponding to the element in the FHIR resource are listed in the setting ``UrlMapping`` :